Yvonne565/Nmap-Scap-Lab-Yvonne-Oforiwaa-/README.md

-Nmap & Scapy Lab Documentation
+NMAP & SCAPY LAB DOCUMENTATION

 1. Introduction
 This lab focused on practicing network scanning, service enumeration, and packet sniffing using Nmap and Scapy.